-The College of Innovation and Solutions (CoIS) recently completed an application seeking approval for Perkins funding for three programs: the Associate of Computer Science, the Associate of Computer Networking, and the Culinary Arts Chef Certificate program.
+The College of Innovation and Solutions (CoIS) is awaiting a response on its application seeking approval for Perkins funding for three programs: the Associate of Computer Science, the Associate of Computer Networking, and the Culinary Arts Chef Certificate program.
 If approved, these funds will offset some of the operational costs of running these programs.
 All three degrees prepare students for high-demand jobs in Michigan and focus on hands-on applications and job-readiness.
-The two associate degrees move seamlessly to bachelor's degrees for those wishing to further their studies.
+The two associate degrees lead seamlessly to bachelor's degrees for students who want to further their studies.

-In support of other initiatives at LSSU's regional centers, CoIS now offers degrees in Cannabis Business, Business Administration-Management, Mathematics Elementary Teaching, and Mathematics Secondary Teaching at LSSU's new location in St. Helen, Michigan.
-Completion programs in the two mathematics education degrees are also being newly offered to students at the regional centers in Petoskey and Escanaba.
-Majors in these two programs have maintained a 100% pass rate on the Michigan Test for Teacher Certification in mathematics since 2012.
+In connection with expansion initiatives at LSSU's regional centers, CoIS now offers degrees in Cannabis Business, Business Administration-Management, Mathematics Elementary Teaching, and Mathematics Secondary Teaching at LSSU's new location in St. Helen, Michigan.
+Completion programs in the two mathematics education degrees are also being offered to students at the regional centers in Petoskey and Escanaba.
+LSSU students majoring in these two programs have maintained a 100% pass rate on the Michigan Test for Teacher Certification in mathematics since 2012.

-As described in more detail, later in this document, two of the courses in Cannabis Business are offered online as part of the new Cannabis Production Certificate program.
-There are early plans to expand this effort to offer a Cannabis Business completion program online.
+Two new programs have been approved for fall 2022: the Mechatronics BS meets a market need in a field combining mechanical, electrical, computer, and robotics engineering technologies; the Data Science BS encompasses concentrations in bioinformatics, business analytics, chemistry informatics, geosystems modeling, health informatics, robotics, and spatial analysis, with potential to develop additional concentrations in the future.
+Two Cannabis Business courses are being offered online as part of the new Cannabis Production Certificate program.
+There are early plans to expand this effort to offer a Cannabis

+Business completion program online.
 This will broaden the reach for the Cannabis Business program to other regions in the United States.